 - What is the scope of the assessment?

-- Are there any priorities or constraints I should be aware of that could affect the assessment?
+- Are there any priorities or constraints I should know about that could affect the assessment?

 - Who do I need access to in the organization to get all the information I need?